-Pin # Nama Perceintian PIN# Name Description 1 SS/TRK Soft-Start or Tracking control input.
-An internal $5 \mu\text{A}$ current source charges an external capacitor to set the Soft-Start ramp rate.
+Pin # Name Description 1 SS/TRK Soft-Start or Tracking control input.
+An internal 5 μA current source charges an external capacitor to set the Soft-Start ramp rate.
 If driven by a external source less than 800 mV, this pin overrides the internal reference that sets the output voltage.
 If left open, an internal 1ms Soft-Start ramp is activated.
 2 FB Feedback input to the error amplifier from the regulated output.
 This pin is connected to the inverting input of the internal transconductance error amplifier.
 An 800 mV reference connected to the non-inverting input of the error amplifier sets the closed loop regulation voltage at the FB pin.
 3 PGOOD Power good output signal.
 Open drain output indicating the output voltage is regulating within tolerance.
 A pull-up resistor of 10 k $\Omega$ to 100 k $\Omega$ is recommend for most applications.
 4 COMP External compensation pin.
 Connect a resistor and capacitor to this pin to compensate the device.
-5,16 NC These pins must be connected to GND to ensure proper operation.
-6,7 PVIN Input voltage to the power switches inside the device.
+5 NC Connect this pin to GND to ensure proper operation 6,7 PVIN Input voltage to the power switches inside the device.
 These pins should be connected together at the device.
 A low ESR capacitor should be placed near these pins to stabilize the input voltage.
 8,9 SW Switch pin.
 The PWM output of the internal power switches.
 10,11 PGND Power ground pin for the internal power switches.
 12 EN Precision enable input for the device.
 An external voltage divider can be used to set the device turn-on threshold.
 If not used the EN pin should be connected to PVIN.
 13 VCC Internal 2.7V sub-regulator.
 This pin should be bypassed with a 1 μF ceramic capacitor.
 14 AVIN Analog input supply that generates the internal bias.
-Must be connected to VIN through a low pass RC filter.
+Must be connected to PVIN through a low pass RC filter.
 15 AGND Quiet analog ground for the internal bias circuitry.
+16 RT Frequency adjust pin.
+Connecting a resistor on this pin to ground will set the oscillator frequency.
 EP Exposed Pad Exposed metal pad on the underside of the package with a weak electrical connection to ground.
 It is recommended to connect this pad to the PC board ground plane in order to improve heat dissipation.